istio/istio.io/content/en/blog/2026/retirement-of-gcp/index.md

 ---

 This year, Istio is migrating all of our infrastructure from Google Cloud Platform to Amazon Web Services due to changes in our funding model.
-This post describes the transition of our container images, Helm charts, other release artifacts (RPMs, DEBs, source code, SPDX documents, `istioctl`, and licenses), signing keys, and upcoming scream tests.
+This post describes the transition of our container images, Helm charts, other release artifacts (RPMs, DEBs, source code, SPDX documents, `istioctl`, and licenses), signing keys, and **upcoming scream tests where we will disable access to all GCP-hosted artifacts**.

 ## Container Images